 Why everything during the Chinese new year is in the color red, the significance of the Spring festival, and why it triggers the largest migration of people across the globe.

-Long ago in ancient China, there was a tiny village that sat on a bank of a beautiful lake.
+Long ago in ancient China, there was a tiny village that sat on the bank of a beautiful lake.
 Villagers enjoyed peaceful lives but dreaded the arrival of the new moon as the diminished moonlight awoke a horrible demon monster living deep in the lake.
 Afraid of the light, it came out once a year, wreaking havoc on the village, eating all its grain and taking all its children.
 This monster forced the village people to flee the village on this night every year.

 One day, an old man visited the village.
-The time of the year had come again for the villagers to flee their village, and no one paid attention to this old man, nor realised that he did not leave the village like everyone else.
+The time of the year had come again for the villagers to flee their village, and no one paid attention to this old man, nor realized that he did not leave the village like everyone else.
 When the villagers returned the following day, they found the old man unharmed and the village untouched.
-It turned out that the old man was, in fact, a wise man, who had figured out that the colour red, loud noises, and fire were the things the monster was afraid of.
-From that year on, and for many years to come, the villagers celebrated the arrival of the new moon with bright lanterns, cheerful loud music, an abundance of red-coloured decorations, and beautiful booming firecrackers, and the monster never returned again.
+It turned out that the old man was, in fact, a wise man, who had figured out that the color red, loud noises, and fire were the things the monster was afraid of.
+From that year on, and for many years to come, the villagers celebrated the arrival of the new moon with bright lanterns, cheerful loud music, an abundance of red-colored decorations, and beautiful booming firecrackers, and the monster never returned again.